stepantzov/BackBaseTest/README.md

 - Navigate to the project catalog classpath on commandline, eg. c:\Maven\BackBaseTest;
 - At this moment there three tests suites available to execution:

-TestCoreSuite.class - contains Critical priority functionality related to CRUD operations;
+**TestCoreSuite.class** - contains Critical priority functionality related to CRUD operations;

-TestEdgeCasesSuite.class - contains Medium priority Test Cases, such as fields validation test cases;
+**TestEdgeCasesSuite.class** - contains Medium priority Test Cases, such as fields validation test cases;

-TestFullScopeSuite.class - contains full Test Cases scope with Critical and Medium priority;
+**TestFullScopeSuite.class** - contains full Test Cases scope with Critical and Medium priority;

-- According to above statement, to Run the necessary test suite, please use the next Maven commands below:
+- To Run the necessary test suite, please use the next Maven commands below:

 **mvn install -DrunSuite=TestCoreSuite.class**